 - Polish the piece with a dry, soft cloth.
 Doing so removes most fingerprints and smudges while giving your jewelry back a bit of its original shine.

-Using a Gentle Cleansing Solution
+Method 2: Gentle Cleansing Solution

 If there is grime that does not come off after the dry clean, step things up a notch with a gentle cleansing solution.